srbtech/digitalprivacynotice/README.md

-digitalprivacynotice --- Online digital privacy notice based on joint ONC/OCR model NPP project content
+digitalprivacynotice --- Digital Privacy Notice based on joint ONC/OCR model NPP project content
 =======================================================================================================
 # SYNOPSIS

-This node.js module provides a standardized online notice of Privacy Practice.
+This module provides a standardized online notices of privacy practice.
 The HIPAA Privacy Rule gives individuals a fundamental right to be informed of the privacy practices of health plans and health care providers, as well as to be informed of their privacy rights with respect to their personal health information.
 Health plans and covered health care providers are required to develop and distribute a notice that provides a clear, user friendly explanation of these rights and practices.

-The Office of the National Coordinator for Health Information Technology (ONC) has developed model notices of privacy practices (NPP) that clearly convey the required information to patients in an accessible format.
+The Office of the National Coordinator for Health Information Technology (ONC) recently collaborated with the Office for Civil Rights (OCR) to develop model notices of privacy practices (NPP) that clearly convey the required information to patients in an accessible format.
 These model notices can be customized by covered entities (doctors, hospitals and other health care providers covered by HIPAA who maintain patient data, health plans) and then printed for office display, distributed to patients or made available online on the providers websites.

-This application provides the on-line version of the above mentioned model notices of privacy practices (NPP) that can be integrated with existing web sites of Health Care and Health Plan providers.
+This application provides the on-line version of the above mentioned model notices of privacy practices (NPP) that can be integrated with existing web sites of health care and health plan providers.

 # System Requirements
 This node.js module requires server side deployment and has following dependencies.

 ## Server side required software

+Following software are pre-requisite for this installation:

 1. node.js - node.js engine can be downloaded and installed from [http://nodejs.org](http://nodejs.org)
 2. npm (Node Package Manager) - can be downloaded and installed from [http://www.npmjs.org ] (http://www.npmjs.org)